 New legislation on allergens will be introduced in December 2014.
 Catering staff are being trained and allergen information will be made available in all Catering areas

 The range of products is kept under review.

 With regard to the sale of bottled water, this is a very popular line in our catering outlets – it is convenient and portable - and we intend to continue to sell it whilst there is a demand.
-We appreciate that there is an environmental impact and constantly research the market for more eco friendly alternatives.
-Our bottled water supplier makes a contribution to charity for every bottle purchased and several thousand pounds has been donated to MacMillan Cancer Support through this scheme.
+We appreciate that there is an environmental impact and constantly research the market for more eco-friendly alternatives.
+Our bottled water supplier makes a contribution to charity for every bottle purchased and several thousand pounds has been donated to MacMillan Cancer Support and LUCIA Charity through this scheme.